edgarpf/aws-cda-tips/README.md

 - An item stored in a DynamoDB can contain any number of attributes associated to it.

 - Strongly consistent reads uses more provisioned read throughput than eventually consistent reads.

+- You can not select a specific Availability Zone in which to place your DynamoDB Table.

 - DynamoDB does not support cross table joins